xuanchuong/jhipster-microservice-demo/README.md

 ### Packaging as jar

-To build the final jar and optimize the jhipsterdemo application for production, run:
+To build the final jar and optimize the jhipster demo application for production, run:

 ```
 ./gradlew -Pprod clean bootJar